Have you ever experienced lucid dreams? There are 8 legal psychedelics and herbs for lucid dreaming you can try out, but with care.

-As a Shamanic Practitioner, I’m often asked to recommend substances that get you “high” (which is slang for entering non-ordinary states of consciousness) legally.
+As a person who has dabbled a lot with shamanic plants, I’m sometimes asked to recommend substances that get you “high” (which is slang for entering non-ordinary states of consciousness) legally.

 Oneirogens represent only one specific class of entheogens that can be exclusively used for lucid dreaming, but there are many other types and classes of entheogens that can be used for other specific life purposes.
 I will expand on these other substances in future articles.